-Assessment and Reporting are an integral part of the school Teaching and Learning Program which is guided by the School Curriculum and Standards Authority (SCSA) and the Year 11 and Year 12 Western Australian Certificate of Education (WACE) manual.
+Assessment and Reporting are an integral part of the school Teaching and Learning Program which is guided by the School Curriculum and Standards Authority (SCSA) and the Pre-Primary to Year 10 Western Australian Curriculum and Assessment Outline.

 In accordance with the Western Australian Curriculum, assessment procedures must be fair, valid, explicit, educative and comprehensive.